gong208/gong208/docs/_posts/2022-08-31-Long_Time_No_See.markdown

 All in all, they are training us with bash and git for future projects.
 I learned bash this week and luckily found that it was just like how the terminal in Linus OS worked.
 Here are some notes:
-1. `touch file.ext` is used for creating a file.
+1. `touch file.ext` is used to create a file.
 The type of the file depends on the estension you give.
 2. `echo "string"` and `echo "string" > file.ext` The first command prints the content in the string in a new line, and the second one prints the string into the fil.
 Using the ">" redirect sign, you can write the string directly into the file through terminal, but ">" will delete the original content and ">>" won't
-3. `cat file.ext` print the content in the file to the terminal I think these are things to be noticed during my bash learning.
+3. `cat file.ext` prints the content in the file to the terminal I think these are things to be noticed during my bash learning.
 So much for that.